 I feel like I need to warn you that these may not be as “hot” as the average buffalo chicken strips.
 If you like your buffalo chicken really spicy, you may want to add more hot sauce drops to the chicken in step 7 of the instructions.
 It is plenty spicy to me though, especially with the hot sauce whipped goat cheese sauce.

-- 4-5 Tbs hot sauce + extra drops (Franks is paleo) (divided btw the chicken and goat cheese sauce)- Also you may want to use more to make these hotter
+- 4-5 Tbs Franks Redhot sauce, (Franks is paleo) (divided btw the chicken and goat cheese sauce)- Also you may want to use more to make these hotter

 - 4 ounces goat cheese